artur-pub/ClockifyPlus/README.md

 3. Copy your Workspace ID - it will be the first ID visible in the output of the script.
 4. Now include both API Key and Workspace ID in fill_up_timesheets.py
 5. Fill up your timesheet.csv following the defined structure.
 Keep in mind it's a COMMA separated value file - any additional coma will cause the script to fail reading the file properly.
-6. One everything is ready - launch the script!
+6. Once everything is ready - launch the script!
 7. Finally - go to Clockify to make sure every entry has been made correctly.